tomato42/tls13-spec/draft-ietf-tls-tls13.md

                                                     w/ server ephemeral
 ~~~

-These shared secret values are used to generate master secret values as shown
+These shared secret values are used to generate cryptographic keys as
-below.
+shown below.

 The diagram below shows the derivation process.